-Scope 1 and 2 emissions Target: 50% reduction in our absolute scope 1 & 2 emissions from our 2019 baseline by 2030 Net zero target: by 2040 at the latest
+Scope 1 and 2 emissions Target: 50% reduction in our absolute Scope 1 and 2 emissions from our 2019 baseline by 2030 Target: net-zero by 2040 at the latest

-Indicator Scope Calculated methodology Standard Unit Scope 1 emissions from combustion of fuels Includes emissions resulting from all sites within our operational control.
-Emission sources: company owned vehicles and equipment combustion for heating and generators.
-Fuel consumption is converted into kWh.
-Fuel-specific emissions factors are applied using relevant greenhouse gas conversion factors.
-Tonnes of CO2e Scope 1 - Emissions from the operation of equipment with refrigerants Includes emissions resulting from all owned and operated parts of the business.
-Refrigerants are used at sites with air conditioning or chillers.
-Top-ups and recovered totals are recorded through maintenance team reports and invoices.
-All refrigerant gases based on net total of top-ups and recovered refrigerants made by maintenance teams.
-No estimates made.
-The relevant emissions factor is used to calculate the emissions in tCO2e generated from refrigerant gas leakages.
-Tonnes of CO2e Total scope 2 CO2e location and market based The total amount of CO2e from electricity using either the location- based or market-based accounting method.
-This emissions category also includes the emissions from purchased steam and emissions from electric vehicles charged offsite.
-Electricity (Location based method) The electricity usage in kWh is converted to CO 2 e using the latest IEA emission factors.
-Electricity (Market based method) Electricity usage is converted to CO 2 e using the GHG protocol market-based method, whereby electricity from renewable sources is reported as zero, and non-renewable electricity is converted to CO 2 e using the relevant regions emissions factors.
-Steam Procured The electricity usage in kWh is converted to CO 2 e using the latest UK Government greenhouse gas conversion factors.
-Tonnes of CO2e Direct (scope 1 and 2) emissions intensity Total tonnes of CO2e using the market-based approach for the calendar year, per million pounds of revenue for the calendar year.
-The combined total scope 1 and 2 emissions for the calendar year, divided by total revenue as reported in the end of year financial statements.
-Tonnes of CO2e per £million revenue
+Indicator Scope Calculated methodology Standard Unit Total Scope 1 emissions from combustion of fuels Includes emissions resulting from all sites within our operational control.
+Emission sources: company owned vehicles and equipment onsite combustion for heating and generators Fuel consumption is captured and converted into kWh from local units.
+Fuel-specific emissions factors are applied using the relevant regional greenhouse gas conversion factors.
+Tonnes of CO2e Total Scope 1 emissions from the operation of equipment with refrigerants Includes emissions resulting from the operation of all equipment containing refrigerants from sites in our operational control.
+All refrigerant gases based on net total of top-ups and recovered refrigerants outlined in maintenance reports and invoices.
+A refrigerant gas-specfic emissions factor is used to calculate the emissions generated from refrigerant gas leakages.
+Tonnes of CO2e Total Scope 2 emissions (location and market based) The total amount of CO2e from electricity using either the location-based. or market-based accounting method.
+This emissions category also includes the emissions from purchased steam and emissions from electric vehicles charged off site.
+Electricity (Location based method) The electricity usage in kWh is converted to CO2e using the latest IEA emission factors.
+For 2024 data, we added IEA provided trade adjustments to the emissions factors.
+Electricity (Market based method) Electricity usage is converted to CO2e using the GHG protocol market-based method.
+Electricity from renewable sources is reported as zero, and non-renewable electricity is converted to CO2e using relevant regions emissions factors, provided by eGrid for the USA and AIB for rest of the world.
+Steam Procured The electricity usage in kWh is converted to CO2e using the latest UK Government greenhouse gas conversion factors.
+Off-site purchased electricity for electric vehicles Electricity usage is converted to CO2e using both the GHG location-based and market-based methodology.
+Tonnes of CO2e Direct (scope 1 and 2) emissions intensity Total tonnes of CO2e using the market-based approach for the calendar year, per million pounds of revenue.
+The combined total scope one and two emissions for the calendar year, divided by total revenue as reported in the end-of-year financial statements.
+Tonnes of CO2e per million £ revenue